-A graduate student who wishes to change a schedule by either dropping or adding a course must first consult with his or her Graduate Advisor.
+Graduate students who wish to change a schedule by either dropping or adding a course must first consult with their Graduate Advisor.
 The following regulations pertain to adds and drops:

-- 1. A student may not add a course after the end of late registration. - A graduate student dropping a course after the Census Date but on or before the midsemester date will receive a grade of W only if at the time of dropping the student is passing the course (has a grade of A, B, or C); otherwise an F will be received. - 3.
-A graduate student who desires to drop all courses for which he or she is enrolled is reminded that such action constitutes a withdrawal from the University.
-The graduate student should indicate the intention to withdraw and drop all courses by filing a properly executed resignation form in the Office of the Registrar. - 4.
+- 1. A student may not add a course after the end of late registration. - 2.
+A graduate student dropping a course after the Census Date but on or before the midsemester date will receive a grade of W only if at the time of dropping the student is passing the course (has a grade of A, B, or C); otherwise an F will be recorded. - 3.
+A graduate student who desires to drop all courses for which the student is enrolled is reminded that such action constitutes a withdrawal from the University.
+The student should indicate intention to withdraw and drop all courses by filing a resignation form in the Office of the Registrar. - 4.
 In most cases, a graduate student may not drop a course or withdraw from the University after midsemester.
-Under extreme circumstances, the Dean of the Graduate School may consider a petition to withdraw after midsemester, but in no case may a graduate student selectively drop a course after midsemester and remain enrolled in any other course.
+Under extreme circumstances, the Dean of Graduate Studies may consider a petition to withdraw after midsemester, but in no case may a graduate student selectively drop a course after midsemester and remain enrolled in any other course.